tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 # NETFrameworkWPFControl_VS2022v17.3_ToolboxBug
-The BUG: VS2022 v17.3.x includes ALL controls for a custom .NET Framework WPF library in the VS toolbox rather than controls filtered by the DesignTools assembly using ToolboxBrowsableAttribute(true).
+The BUG: VS2022 v17.3.x includes ALL controls for a custom .NET Framework WPF library in the VS toolbox rather than controls filtered by the DesignTools assembly using ToolboxBrowsableAttribute code.
 This appeared to work correctly in VS2022 v17.2.7 and earlier.

 **The VS 2022 17.3.x toolbox bug is reproduced by a simple WpfCustomControlLibrary in this repo.
 The WPFCustomLibrary.sln contains:**
 - WpfCustomControlLibrary - A .NET Framework 4.6.2 project with two custom controls: CustomControl1 (which we want in the VS toolbox) and CustomControl2 (we do not want in the VS toolbox)